 - build on any opportunities

-Examples of strengths and protective factors might include:
+Examples of strengths and acts of protection might include:

 - the parent’s ability and willingness to seek help and work with supports and services